camunda/camunda/docs/src/yaml-workflows/control-flow.md

 # Control Flow

-A workflow can contain many tasks.
-Control flow defines the order in which these tasks are executed (e.g., sequentially, in parallel, exclusively, etc.).
+*Control flow* is about the order in which tasks are executed.
+The YAML format provides tools to decide which task is executed when.

 ## Sequences

 In a sequence, a task is executed after the previous one is completed.
-The order of the sequence is implicitly defined by the order in the YAML file.
+By default, tasks are executed top-down as they are declared in the YAML file.

 ```yaml
 name: order-process